Virtual data room examples: what they look like and how to pick one

 Example 5 - board and investor reporting

-Some founders use lightweight data rooms as an ongoing investor communication layer.
+Some teams use lightweight data rooms as an ongoing investor communication layer.
 Board materials, quarterly updates, cap table snapshots - all in one place, with controlled access per person.
 You can update documents in real time without resending emails with attachments.
 Investors always see the latest version.
 You see which materials they've actually read before the board meeting.

 Ellty cta data room.